 2. My marketing focus:

-I am concentrating my marketing efforts on Pinterest and building my email list.
+I am concentrating my marketing efforts on Pinterest right now.

-That means that all the learning and reading I’m doing right now is about Pinterest or email list building.
+That means that all the learning and reading I’m doing right now is only

-I’m also present on Facebook, but it’s not my major focus right now, and I did set up a Twitter and Instagram account to make sure I have the blog name (but they’re just sitting there, waiting for me to be ready to pick them up.)
+I’m also present on Facebook, but it’s not my major focus right now, and I have a Twitter and Instagram account set up to grab my blog name but I haven’t even touched them.

-When it comes to time management tips, I definitely notice that I get more done when I keep my focus nice and contained.
+When it comes to blogging productivity, I definitely notice that I get more done when I keep my focus nice and contained.
 I’d encourage you to give it a go.